-DHS, the Federal Bureau of Investigation (FBI) and DoD have all established information-sharing programmes aimed at encouraging the private sector to share information about cyberthreats, such as indicators of compromise.
+DHS, the Federal Bureau of Investigation and DoD have all established information-sharing programmes aimed at encouraging the private sector to share information about cyberthreats, such as indicators of compromise.
 Likewise, the NIST Framework is intended to be a voluntary, industry-led standard that applies to all critical infrastructure sectors.
 In developing the framework, NIST issued a draft framework, engaged with stakeholders at cybersecurity framework workshops and solicited feedback and suggestions for the final framework.
-NIST continues to update and improve the framework as industry provides feedback on implementation, and published a draft update to the Framework in early 2017.
-Additionally, the Cybersecurity Act of 2015 includes several significant provisions designed to facilitate the sharing of cybersecurity threat data among the government and private sector companies, and marks the end of a multi-year effort to find a compromise between industry demands for liability protection for cybersecurity information-sharing and privacy concerns regarding government access to such information.
+NIST continues to update and improve the framework as industry provides feedback on implementation, and engaged in a similar process of stakeholder engagement and draft publications prior to publishing an update to the Framework in mid-2018.
+Additionally, the Cybersecurity Act of 2015 enacted several significant provisions designed to facilitate the sharing of cybersecurity threat data among the government and private sector companies.